Ahmoya-Candjimbi/LocHawk/README.md

 ✅ Blazing Fast – Captures and logs data with zero delay.

-✅ Auto Setup – Installs everything needed, no hassle!
+✅ Auto Setup – Installs everything needed, no effort!

 ✅ No Port Forwarding Setup – Serveo.net handles it automatically.